wako-app/cordova-music-controls-plugin/README.md

 # Cordova Music Controls Plugin

-This is a fork with working Background playing on Android
+This is a fork with working Background playing on Android, Color etc.

+Pull Requests are welcome

 <img src='https://imgur.com/fh3ACOq.png' width='564' height='342'>